erkaiyublog/erkaiyublog.github.io/_posts/2025-05-30-having-fun-with-arm64-linux-kernel.md

  */
 ```

-With this, I can conclude the following take away:
+With this, I can conclude the following takeaway:

 > 1. When ARM64 Linux kernel boots, the bootloader runs at the beginning of the entire process.
 Then, the execution flow starts in kernel image from its beginning, where ```primary_entry``` function is the first one to be called.
 The kernel image reserves a section of .word at the beginning which contains data for booting and kernel initialization (e.g. ARM ELF magic number, kernel image size).
 > 2. ```primary_entry``` function can be found in ```linux/arch/arm64/kernel/head.S```, at the end of this function there is a function call to ```__cpu_setup```, where the MMU is set up and you get virtual addresses mapped to physical ones.